nprigent/Intro2ITSecCourse/doc/slides.md

 - Historically, they looked at IP addresses and TCP/UDP ports to decide if a packet was authorized.

-- Since everything now uses the web, WAF (Web Application Firewalls) now look at the content of web requests to enforce access control.
+- WAF (Web Application Firewalls) look at the content of web requests to enforce access control.

 ## Devices security

 - IT devices are numerous: personal computers, mobile phones, smart-everything, cars, but also servers and routers for instance.

-- While they are very different in size and shapes, ensuring their security is a matter of ensuring the confidentiality, integrity and availability of the services and pieces of informations they manage.
+- While they are very different in size and shapes, ensuring their security is a matter of ensuring the confidentiality, integrity and availability of the services and pieces of informations they contain and access.

-- They are however now very complex systems for which ensuring perfect security is probably not possible.
+- Modern devices are very complex systems for which ensuring perfect security is probably not possible.

 ## Passwords, PIN codes and fingerprints

 - The role of passwords, PIN codes and fingerprints is to ensure that the person using the device is really who he or she pretends to be.

-- Password and PIN codes must provide sufficient complexity so as to not be guessed to easily.
+- Password and PIN codes must provide sufficient complexity so as not to be guessed too easily.

-- It is now considered that a good password is at least 12 characters long, with lower and upper letters, numbers and special chars.
+- It is now considered that a good password is at least 12 characters long, with lowercase and uppercase letters, numbers and special characters.

-- Since PIN codes cannot be that complex, devices implementing them should allow only a very small number of attempts.
+- Since PIN codes cannot be that complex, devices implementing them generally allow only a very small number of attempts.

 - It has been showed that fingerprint scanners can often be circumvented.